kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 ![component_unreachable](/images/documentation/configuration/component_unreachable.png)

-That can be changed with the `health_check_url` configuration option.
+This can be changed with the `health_check_url` configuration option.

 ```yaml
 spec: